systemlibrary/systemlibrary-common-net/README.md

 - &gt;= .NET 7

 ## Latest Release Notes
-- 7.18.0.12
+- 7.18.0.16
-- Md5, Sha1, Sha256 fixed disposed exception in very high concurrency applications (fix)
+- Md5, Sha1, Sha256 creates a new instance as they throw null 2-5% of the time in highly concurrent applications (fix)

 #### Major Breaking Versions
 - 7.12.0.1